backupbrew/switchbrew/Process Manager services.md

 ## GetProcessEventType

-Returns 1 if flags has bit1 set.
+Returns 1 if flags has mask 2 set.

-Returns 2 if flags has bit0 set and state is 6.
+Returns 2 if flags has mask 1 set and state is 6.

-Returns 3 if flags has bit4 set and not bit5.
+Returns 3 if flags has mask 0x10 set and not bit5.

-Returns 4 if flags has both bit4 and bit5 set.
+Returns 4 if flags has mask 0x30 set.

-\[2.0.0+\] returns 5 if state \>= 2 and bit8 is set.
+\[2.0.0+\] returns 5 if state \>= 2 and flags has mask 0x100 set.

 Returns 0 if process is not found.

-`(0=CONTINUE, 1=CRASHING, 2,3,5)`

 ## FinalizeDeadProcess